Data protection (GDPR) policy

 As a data controller, VGC commits to being transparent about how we collect and use personal and sensitive data.

 We will meet our data protection obligations under the General Data Protection Regulations (GDPR).

 This policy applies to personal and sensitive data relating to job applicants, employees, workers contractors, former staff, clients and data processed for business purposes.

-Ciara Pryce, group services director, is our data protection officer.
+Ciara Pryce, chief operating officer, is our data protection officer.
 Any GDPR queries or questions about this policy should be directed to her at firstname.lastname@example.org

 - Personal data – any information that relates to a living individual who can be identified from that information